 My journey into the world of barefoot began in the early 2000’s when I bought my first horse, Cheyenne.
 She developed a habit of tripping and stumbling, which became concerning.
 A friend mentioned we should try barefoot, so we pulled her shoes and found a barefoot trimmer.
 Now I realize her toes were too long!

+Wanting to learn more, I attended a hoof dissection clinic in 2002 in Bartlett, Illinois with Martha Olivo.
 Fast forward to many years later, I managed a barn in Virginia while finishing my undergraduate degree.
 I fell in love with a horse there and he was the first horse I trimmed.
-A trimmer well-versed in the Hoof Guided Method (Maureen Tierney) visited, taught me how to use my tools, and then I was on my own.
+A trimmer gave me one teaching session and then I was on my own!
 I obsessed over any little signs of progress while nursing this horse through an extensive stall rest and rehab process (non-hoof related).
-But it was too late, I had caught the trimming bug.
+I had caught the trimming bug.

 From 2015 and on, I was trimming and pursuing my hoof care education.
 I was lucky to live a few hours away from Paige Poss and a client of mine who was also learning to trim joined me for training sessions and a dissection clinic with her.
 Though I began my trimming business in Virginia, I relocated to Washington within a year and had to start all over again.